 - The statutory framework established by parliament in April 2016. - 5.
 This Constitution is a living document and shall be amended as the Combined Authority develops.
 Authority is delegated to the Monitoring Officer, in consultation with the Chief Executive, the title given to the Head of Paid Service, to make amendments to the Constitution, in order to reflect organisational or legislative changes, or to make any minor textual or grammatical corrections.
 Any other changes shall be agreed unanimously by the Combined Authority's Cabinet. - 6.
-The Tees Valley Combined Authority (Election of Mayor) Order 2016 established that there would be a Mayor for the Tees Valley Combined Authority.
-The first Mayor was elected in May 2017 to serve for a term of three years with elections to be held every four years thereafter.
-The Coronavirus Act 2020 delayed the Mayoral elections for one year to 6 May 2021, therefore extending the first term of office to four years.
-The Mayor to be elected on 6 May 2021 will serve for three years.
-Following this the Mayoral elections will take place every four years.
-The Tees Valley Mayor shall chair the Combined Authority and its Cabinet; with the responsibilities and checks and balances on the exercise of those responsibilities, as set out by this Constitution. - 7.
+The Tees Valley Combined Authority (Election of Mayor) Order 2016 established the Combined Authority as a Mayoral Combined Authority.
+The first Mayor was elected in May 2017, and will serve for a three year term of office.
+Following this Mayoral elections will take place every four years.
+The Tees Valley Mayor shall chair the Combined Authority and its Cabinet; with responsibilities, and checks and balances on the exercise of those responsibilities, as set out by this Constitution. - 7.
 The Mayor and other Cabinet Members will work together in collaboration, in the interests of the people of the Tees Valley.
 This Constitution sets out arrangements to ensure the effective conduct of the Combined Authority's business, in this spirit of collaboration, mutual respect and transparency.
 All members will strive to work on the basis of consensus, taking decisions through agreement.
 These principles shall apply irrespective of the statutory basis for the exercise of those powers; whether through the powers and responsibilities of the Mayor, the Combined Authority, or the Local Enterprise Partnership.
 The powers of the Mayor are to be exercised through collaboration within the Combined Authority's Cabinet, and in partnership with all relevant stakeholders.